Expert Advisors in Forex Trading

 There are few things more attractive than having your money make money for you.
 Naturally, this would happen if your invested capital in the market was being used to open positions and the gains were either withdrawn or used to open eventually larger positions that could potentially make even more money for you.
 With an expert advisor, there are often a handful of simple binary rules (yes/no) that trigger a trade to open and/or close.

 Combined with the appeal of passive investing are the bold claims made by creators and marketers of expert advisors.
 Because of their small slice of the retail investment world, the regulatory control has failed to cover Expert Advisor marketing.
 However, over the years, we've seen an aggressive push of Expert Advisors that offer to sell a system with returns that would make hedge funds envious for a small fee of usually a few hundred dollars.
-If that doesn't pass the smell test to you, it does not to me either.

 Remember that there is no such thing as a free lunch and that Hedge Funds have shut down at near record pace this year because they are unable to beat the indices which have averaged less than 10% per annum on an inflation-adjusted basis.